qubole/s3-sqs-connector/README.md

           "col1", IntegerType, true, metaData))
 ```

-Also, `basePath` needs to be specified in case of partitioned S3 bucket.
-Specifying partitioned
+Also, `basePath` needs to be specified in the options in case of partitioned S3 bucket.
-columns without specifying the `basePath` will throw an error.
+Specifying partitioned columns without specifying the `basePath` will throw an error.

 ## Example